-The Project site is leased from the Ministry of Finance/Department of Lands and Survey; therefore, no new land acquisition is required for the Project.
-No physical resettlement is necessary and there are no known adverse impacts on Indigenous Peoples.
-Therefore, P.S.'s 5, 7 are not triggered at this time.
+The project site is leased from the Ministry of Finance/Department of Lands and Survey, therefore, no new land acquisition is required for the Project.
+No resettlement is necessary and there are no known impacts on Indigenous Peoples.
+Therefore, Performance Standards 5 and 7 are not triggered at this time.

-Consistent with the requirements of PS 3 (Pollution Prevention and Abatement) the Project is required to meet applicable provisions of the 2007 IFC General Environmental Health and Safety Guidelines and the 2998 IFC Environmental, Health and Safety Guidelines for thermal power plants.
+Consistent with the requirements of Performance Standard 3 (Pollution Prevention and Abatement) the project is required to meet applicable provisions of the 2012 IFC General Environmental Health and Safety Guidelines and the 1998 IFC Environmental, Health and Safety Guidelines for Thermal Power Plants.

-Although field studies and survey of relevant literature indicate that there are no significant cultural or historic assets or sites in the area of influence of the Project, chance find procedures aligned with the requirements of PS 8 (Cultural Heritage) are included in the Environmental and Social Management and Mitigation Plan.
+Although field studies and survey of relevant literature indicate that there are no significant cultural or historic assets or sites in the area of influence of the project, chance find procedures aligned with the requirements of Performance Standard 8 (Cultural Heritage) are included in the Environmental and Social Management and Mitigation Plan.

-Environmental and Social Risks: The major environmental and social issues associated with the Project are related to air quality, noise, biological or ecological issues associated with disturbance to the site, water supply, wastewater discharge, and the need for appropriate occupational health and safety measures to assure worker safety during construction and operation of the Project.
-Additionally, the facility will be located close to the Village of Al-Manakher, and mitigation of impacts to nearby residences is an important consideration.
+Environmental and Social Risks: The major environmental and social issues associated with the project are related to air quality, noise, biological or ecological issues associated with disturbance to the site, water supply or water discharge, and the need for appropriate occupational health and safety measures to assure worker safety during construction and operation of the project.
+Additionally, the facility will be located close to the Village of Al-Manakher and mitigation of impacts to nearby residences is an important consideration.

-The plant will primarily run on heavy fuel oil, but is capable of also operating on diesel fuel or natural gas.
-Air emissions will be controlled using appropriate technology for controlling nitrogen oxides (SCR) and low sulfur oil (less than 1%).
+The plant will primarily run on heavy fuel oil, but is capable of also operating on distillate oil or natural gas.
+Air emissions will be controlled using the appropriate technology for controlling nitrogen oxides and low sulfur oil (less than 1%).
 Additionally, space has been left on site for the installation of additional sulfur control equipment (Flue Gas Desulfurization) should sulfur emissions be problematic once the facility is operating.
-Low ash content fuel (less than .05%) will be used to control particulate emissions.
-Greenhouse gas emissions will vary depending on the fuel used and the operating hours of the facility.
-Estimating conservatively, the CO2eq emissions are likely to be between 300,000 tons annually (operating at 20% load) and 600,000 tons annually (operating at 40% load),but are most likely to be approximately 600,000tons annually when operating at anticipated levels (40% load).
+Low ash content fuel (less than .05 percent) will be used to control particulate emissions.
+Greenhouse gas emissions will vary depending on the fuel used and the operating hours the facility.
+CO{2eq} emissions can range between 300,000 tons annually (operating at 20% load) and 1.4 million tons (operating at full load), but are most likely to be approximately 600,000 tons annually when operating at anticipated levels (40% load).

-Modeling indicates that noise from the proposed power plant alone is within the recommended IFC guideline values; however, cumulative noise may exceed the guidelines at some receptors at the village.
-These exceedances are primarily due to a change in operating mode of the existing plant due to a change in fuel.
-The Project will be required to conduct a detailed noise study and provide a noise mitigation plan to address the issue.
+Modeling indicates that noise emissions from the proposed power plant alone are within the recommended IFC guideline values; however, cumulative noise emissions may exceed the guidelines at some receptors at the nearby village.
+These exceedances are primarily due to a change in operating regime at the existing power plant due to a change in fuel.
+The project will be required to conduct a detailed noise study and provide a noise mitigation plan to address the issue.

 Site disturbance is minimal.
 Water use is also minimal as engines do not require large quantities of water.

-Additionally, the Plant has a dry cooling system in place which minimizes its water needs.
+Additionally, the plant has a dry cooling system in place which minimizes its water needs.
 Both municipal and hazardous waste disposal facilities are available for the disposal of solid and hazardous wastes.
-The transmission line will connect via underground line to an existing substation and transmission line.
+The transmission line will connect via underground line to a nearby substation and transmission line.

 Fuel oil will be trucked to the power plant most likely from the port of Aqaba and is the responsibility of the utility company.
-Roads are good quality from the port to the site and safety measures are in place.
+Roads are good from the port to the site and safety measures are in place.